M. Kodandaram

+The Supreme Court on 13 August 2025 imposed a stay on the appointment of M. Kodandaram as Member of the Telangana Legislative Council (MLC) under the Governor’s quota.

 Early life

-Muddasani Kodandaram was born on 5 September 1955 to M. Venkatamma and M. Janardhan Reddy, a farmer from Nennel, BELLAMPALLI (mancherial dist) in state of Telangana.
+Muddasani Kodandaram was born on 5 September 1955 to M. Venkatamma and M. Janardhan Reddy, a farmer from Nennel, Bellampalle in the state of Telangana.
 His birthday aptly coincides with Teacher's Day in India.
 He has five sisters and a brother.
-He married Muddasani Susheela on 30 March 1983.
+He is married to Muddasani Susheela.